 Be as clear as possible:

 Presenting information clearly is at the heart of building trust.
 Your customers will often want straightforward answers to their queries.
-That’s whether it’s detailing the price of a boiler installation, the cost of a rewiring job, or even the details you’re putting into a tender (like first-time fix rates or SLA response times) to win those juicy commercial contracts!
+Whether it’s detailing the price of a boiler installation, the cost of a rewiring job, or even the details you’re putting into a tender (like first-time fix rates or SLA response times) to win commercial contracts!

 Presenting key data and information can be deceptively hard to do, but that’s why it helps to have a system in place that lets you access, collate, and share information easily.